Close air support: Inter-war period

 During the Spanish Civil War German volunteer aviators of the Condor Legion on the Nationalist side, despite little official support from their government, developed close air support tactics that proved highly influential for subsequent Luftwaffe doctrine.

 U.S. Marine Corps Aviation was used as an intervention force in support of U.S. Marine Corps ground forces during the Banana Wars, in places such as Haiti, the Dominican Republic and Nicaragua.
 Marine Aviators experimented with air-ground tactics and in Haiti and Nicaragua they adopted the tactic of dive bombing.

 The observers and participants of these wars would base their CAS strategies on their experience of the conflict.
 Aviators, who wanted institutional independence from the Army, pushed for a view of air-power centered around interdiction, which would relieve them of the necessity of integrating with ground forces and allow them to operate as an independent military arm.
 They saw close air support as both the most difficult and most inefficient use of aerial assets.

 Close air support was the most difficult mission, requiring identifying and distinguishing between friendly and hostile units.
 At the same time, targets engaged in combat are dispersed and concealed, reducing the effectiveness of air attacks.
 They also argued that the CAS mission merely duplicated the abilities of artillery, whereas interdiction provided a unique capability.
 Ground officers contended there was rarely sufficient artillery available, and the flexibility of aircraft would be ideal for massing firepower at critical points, while producing a greater psychological effect on friendly and hostile forces alike.
 Moreover, unlike massive, indiscriminate artillery strikes, small aerial bombs would not render ground untrafficable, slowing attacking friendly forces.

 Although the prevailing view in official circles was largely indifferent to CAS during the interwar period, its importance was expounded upon by military theorists, such as J. F. C. Fuller and Basil Liddell Hart.
 Hart, who was an advocate of what later came to be known as 'Blitzkrieg' tactics, thought that the speed of armoured tanks would render conventional artillery incapable of providing support fire.
-Instead he proposed that:
+Instead he argued that low-flying aircraft could serve as “more mobile artillery” in its place.